 By Danielle DeSimone

 Suicide rates among active-duty military members are currently at an all-time high since record-keeping began after 9/11 and have been increasing over the past five years at an alarmingly steady pace.
-In 2018 alone, 325 service members took their own lives.
+In 2021, research found that 30,177 active duty personnel and veterans who served in the military after 9/11 have died by suicide - compared to the 7,057 service members killed in combat in those same 20 years.
 For military families and parents, whose active-duty loved one already sacrifices so much to protect our freedom, this trend is extremely troubling.

 Several causes can lead a person to commit suicide, but for active-duty service members, there’s an additional layer of potential stressors on top of the regular ups-and-downs of life that puts them at risk.

 In light of this heartbreaking trend, several USO centers have developed special programming in line with the Center for Disease Control’s (CDC) strategies to prevent suicide to support service members in need, even in the darkest of times.

 Strengthening Service Members Through Connection